 - NBC aired a special show after the series finale.
 Seth Meyers hosted this after-show, and they eventually toasted each other’s main characters.

-- Michael (Ted Danson): Immortality: As an Immortal Being, Michael cannot die.
+- Michael (Ted Danson): Immortality: Michael cannot die as an Immortal Being.
 The only known way the “killed” Extra-Dimensional Vision could “Eternal Shriek” him is: Michael can see in 9 different dimensions.
 Memory manipulation: can delete any human’s memories.